Fine Art BA (Hons)

 The drive to university is so green and picturesque, I never mind doing it!
 This course allows me to study a subject I'm passionate about, at a pace that allows me to truly enjoy the process of creating artwork.

-Kayleigh Kellas is studying on the BA (Hons) Fine Art at our Moray College UHI campus
+Kayleigh Kellas is studying on the BA (Hons) Fine Art at our UHI Moray campus

 Since childhood I have had a love of the visual arts and this course gives me the chance to develop my drawing and photographic skills, as well as my confidence.